JordanTheDodger/Intro-to-Databases/README.md

 # Intro-to-Databases
-using psycopg2 and postgreSQL, building a simple app to lean fucntionalities of psycopg2
+using psycopg2 and postgreSQL, build a simple app to lean fucntionalities of psycopg2